-The ADN2806 provides the receiver functions for clock and data recovery, and data retiming for 622 Mbps NRZ data.
-The ADN2806 automatically locks to 622 Mbps data without the need for an external reference clock or programming.
-In the absence of input data, the output clock drifts no more than $\pm$ 5%.
+The ADN2804 provides the receiver functions of quantization, signal level detect, clock and data recovery, and data retiming for 622 Mbps NRZ data.
+The ADN2804 automatically locks to 622 Mbps data without the need for an external reference clock or programming.
+In the absence of input data, the output clock drifts no more than $\pm 5\%$.
 All SONET jitter requirements are met, including jitter transfer, jitter generation, and jitter tolerance.
-All specifications are quoted for -40°C to +85°C ambient temperature, unless otherwise noted.
+All specifications are quoted for -40°C to $+85^{\circ}\text{C}$ ambient temperature, unless otherwise noted.

-This device, together with a PIN diode, TIA preamplifier, and a lim amp can implement a highly integrated, low cost, low power fiber optic receiver.
+This device, together with a PIN diode and a TIA preamplifier, can implement a highly integrated, low cost, low power fiber optic receiver.